Varifocal Contact Lenses

 Real-world feedback helps your eye doctor adjust lens design, power, ADD, or wearing schedule if the first trial is not quite right.

-Price Ranges For Varifocal Contact Lens Choices
+Price Ranges for Varifocal Contact Lens Choices

 Varifocal and multifocal lenses can vary in cost based on replacement schedule, pack size, rebate terms, and prescription needs.
 Compare the yearly supply instead of judging by box price alone.